maxwolf621/Notes/database/ER_model.md

 ## Schema

-The Description For the Structure of A table
+The Description For the Structure of a table
 ![](https://i.imgur.com/VhumQxn.png)